Blingoose/e-commerce-api/README.md

 Welcome to the E-Commerce API, a RESTful API that allows you to manage various aspects of an e-commerce platform.
 With this API, you can perform actions such as:

 - Registering a user
-- Verify user account via email
+- Verifying user account via email
 - Logging in and out
+- Reseting forgotten password
 - Retrieving details about users
 - Creating and managing products
 - Reviewing products